-- The edited image is saved as another image, apart from the original image. - To exit the edit mode, press the MENU button.
+· The edited image is saved as another image, apart from the original image.

-- · Red-eye correction may not work depending on the image.
-Red-eye correction may affect other parts of the image, as well as the eyes. - Editing of a JPEG image is not possible in the following cases: When an image is recorded in RAW, when an image is processed on a PC, when there is not enough space in the card memory, when an image is recorded on another camera - When resizing ([]] an image, you cannot select a larger number of pixels than was originally recorded.
+- Red-eye correction may not work depending on the image.
+Red-eye correction may affect other parts of the image, as well as the eyes. - Resizing is not possible in the following cases: When an image is recorded in DAW, when an image is recorded in DAW. - When an image is recorded in RAW, when an image is processed on a PC, when there is not enough space in the card memory, when an image is recorded on another camera - When resizing ([[]]) an image, you cannot select a larger number of pixels than was originally recorded.